tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   ![Images/modeling07.png](Images/modeling07.png)

-To reinforce the many-to-many relationship, point out that many students can take many courses.
+To reinforce the many-to-many relationship, point out that many agents can be assigned many regions.

-For the bonus, briefly explain that two outer joins can be performed to retrieve complete data on each student.
+For the bonus, briefly explain that two outer joins can be performed to retrieve complete data on each agent.

   ```sql
   SELECT *